The Stochastic Arrival Problem: Abstract

 \section{Abstract}

+{\tt Arrival} is a decision problem with, as yet, neither a known polynomial time algorithm nor a \P{}-hardness result.
+The natural witness-search problem for {\tt Arrival} also lies in many interesting sub-classes of \TFNP{}.
+In this paper, we will explore further the complexity of the Arrival problem, primarily through the study of a stochastic modifications of the {\tt Arrival} problem inspired by existing literature.

-We study a new modification of the {\tt Arrival} problem, which allows for nodes that exhibit random as well as controlled behaviour, in addition to switching nodes.
-We study the computational complexity of these extensions, building on existing work on Reachability Switching Games.
-In particular, we show for versions of the arrival problem involving just switching and random nodes it is \PP{}-hard to decide if their value is greater than a half and we give a \PSPACE{} decision algorithm. \keywords{Arrival \and Markov Chains \and Reachability Switching Games \and MDPs \and Simple Stochastic Games}
+Our stochastic generalisations, allow for nodes exhibiting random as well as controlled behaviour, in addition to switching nodes.
+Such extensions build upon existing work on Reachability Switching Games through the addition of randomised behaviour.
+In particular, we show for versions of the arrival problem involving just switching and random nodes it is \PP{}-hard to decide if their value is greater than a half and we give a \PSPACE{} decision algorithm.
+We give further complexity results for each possible combination. \keywords{Arrival \and Markov Chains \and Reachability Switching Games \and MDPs \and Simple Stochastic Games}